HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/tags/creating_plugin_tag/rendering_state_plugins/plrf_rendr_plugin_request_attrbt.md

 - **key**

     This attribute is mandatory.
-This attribute is used to specify the name.
-The name is used to retrieve or set an attribute for the request.
+Use this attribute to specify the name used to retrieve or set an attribute for the request.

 - **mode**

     Use this attribute to specify the operation that you want to perform:

     - **get**

         Use this attribute to retrieve the specified attribute from the request and return the attribute value.

     - **set**

         Use this attribute to set the specified attribute to the request.

     - **delete**

         Use this attribute to delete the specified attribute from the request.

     - **remove**

         Use this attribute to remove the specified attribute from the request and return the attribute value that was previously set.

 - **value**

-    Use this attribute to use a specific value.
-If an attribute with the same name exists on the request,it over writes the new value. you are required to use this attribute when setting set an attribute on the request.
+    Use this attribute to specify the value of the attribute that you want to be set.
+If an attribute with the same name exists on the request, that attribute is overwritten with the new value.
+If you want to set an attribute on the request, this attribute is mandatory.

 - **defaultValue**